Light2Dark/roadmap/README.md

 ## Feature Set
 - Roadmap maker for users to create their own roadmap
 - Community roadmaps for users to browse community-made roadmaps
-- Group roadmaps for class-based roadmaps shared among all members of the class
+- Interactive roadmaps for modularized learning all in one place!

 ## Design Choices
 - Next.js: Server side rendering is needed for certain pages and Next.js is the best for dynamic rendering using React and yes, Typescript.